Jele Oppermann

 In summer 1965 I was born in a working-class family as the third child.
 Later, my parents allowed me to attend high school ("Gymnasium") only after the pastor and the class teacher intervened.
 Higher education for girls was a rather unusual idea in rural Württemberg at that time.

 I was lucky to have a friend who pushed me to sit the entrance examination for the protestant seminary boarding school which I passed and received a full scholarship.
-The five years that led to university-entrance diploma broadened my horizon and I got involved in human rights (Amnesty International, Society for Threatened Peoples) and environmental acitivites.

 After highschool exam (Latin, English, Biology, History) I had the opportunity to work in several areas (hospital, bookshop, homeopathic pharmacy, among others) and I gained an insight into philosophy and history studies.
 As a working mother of three girls I also had the chance to improve my self-management skills.
-After a two-year further education I worked as a trainer in the field of healthcare and prophylaxis, especially with young families.

 In the late nineteen-nineties I had to realign, due to German health care reform, and I decided to train as certified information technology officer, and certified industrial/practical instructor (VET).
 This enabled me to work as an IT-trainer and instructor for newly founded APO-COACH GbR.
 And also the development of tailor-made information systems in different areas (e.g. youth welfare, cultural association, nature conservation) was part of my tasks.